Skip to content

 Unfortunately, yes, e-signatures can be forged.

-However, the likelihood and ease of forgery are significantly lower compared to traditional signatures due to advanced security measures.
+Just like traditional handwritten signatures, electronic signatures have their vulnerabilities.
+However, the likelihood and ease of forgery are significantly lower due to advanced security measures.

 In this article, you’ll discover the various methods used to forge electronic signatures, from the simple act of copying and pasting signature images to the more complex hacking of e-signature platforms.
 We’ll also walk you through how to spot a forged one by pointing out the tell-tale signs of fraud and provide you with strategies to protect yourself and your business from these digital threats.